1933 Grand Prix season: Tragedy at Monza

 Extensive discussions were held before the third heat as the officials clearly re-stated the risk and the track conditions.
 Many drivers were unhappy but the organisers made them sign legal wavers accepting their personal risk.
 After two hours' delay, the third heat was held.
 Lehoux in his Bugatti won from the Alfa of Pietro Ghersi.
 The latter had been leading but lost time after skidding on the greasy oil-patch.

 From the start of the final, Whitney Straight took the lead in his older Maserati Tipo 26M.
 Czaykowski's big Bugatti picked off the others one at a time and he took the lead on lap 4, closely followed by Lehoux.
 Then on lap 8, there was further tragedy.
 A pillar of smoke marked where Czaykowski had crashed.
 Losing control about 50 metres further than the previous accident he had also gone over the banking wall.
 Unluckily hitting a rock with his head he was killed instantly as the car rolled and burst into flames.
 This time the race was soon stopped, running only 14 of the 22 scheduled laps.
 Lehoux won a hollow victory just ahead of Guy Moll.

 Thereafter, September 10 was named the "Black Day of Monza".
-It spelt the end of the Monza Grand Prix as a major event and also the banked oval as a complete part of the racetrack.
-It all added to Monza's deadly reputation that in ten years already had claimed the lives of Ugo Sivocci, Louis Zborowski, Luigi Arcangeli and the terrible accident in 1928 that killed Emilio Materassi and 27 spectators.Nuvolari was devastated at the death of his close friends and kept a vigil with their widows overnight.
+It was the end of the Monza Grand Prix as a major event and also the banked oval as a complete part of the racetrack.
+It added to Monza's reputation of a deadly track, that in ten years already had killed drivers Ugo Sivocci, Louis Zborowski, Luigi Arcangeli and the accident in 1928 that killed Emilio Materassi and 27 spectators.Nuvolari was affected by the deaths of his friends and kept a vigil with their widows overnight.